FP-Diffusion: Improving Score-based Diffusion Models by Enforcing the Underlying Score Fokker-Planck Equation: Score Fokker-Planck equation for diffusion

+Compared to the integrand in the standard DSM loss in Eq.~\eqref{eq:dsm}, $r_{\text{DSM-like}}[\bm{s}_{\bm{\theta}}]$ uses the $\ell_2$-norm (instead of the MSE) and drops the time-weighting function $\lambda(t)$ to be consistent with the averaged residuals of the score FPE.

-Fig.~\ref{fig:large_fp} plots these residuals for score models pre-trained via DSM on MNIST and CIFAR-10.
-Despite achieving low $r_{\text{DSM-like}}$ score-matching loss across all $t$ (green curve), pre-trained score models fail to satisfy the score FPE equation especially for small $t$ (blue, orange curves).
-In Sec.~\ref{sec:interpretation}, we theoretically analyze these findings and provide new insights into the score FPE.
-In Sec.~\ref{sec:exp}, we propose a novel score matching objective with score FPE as a regularizer (Eq.~\ref{eq:DSM+FP}) and examine its effectiveness on synthetic dataset and MNIST.
-We refer to Appx.~\ref{sec:implement} for implementation details and Appx.~\ref{sec:proofs} for proofs.
+Figure~\ref{fig:large_fp} plots these residuals for score models that were pre-trained via DSM on the MNIST and CIFAR-10 datasets.
+Despite achieving a low $r_{\text{DSM-like}}$ across all $t$ (orange curve), the pre-trained score models fail to satisfy the score FPE equation, especially for small $t$ (blue curve).
+This implies that models learned by DSM do not satisfy the score FPE.